dynarithmic/twain_library/README.md

     test_dtwain()
 ```
 ----
-Other languages can be supported, as long as the language is capable of calling exported DLL functions (all exported functions are *stdcall* and have a C compatible interface, similar to the Windows API functions).
+Other languages can be supported, as long as the language is capable of calling exported DLL functions.
 The ones listed above just have proper interfaces to the exported functions already set up.

 A full C# demo can be found <a href="https://github.com/dynarithmic/twain_library-csharp_demo" target="_blank">here</a>.